ArtPoon/BioID/Databases.md

 There are countless other public databases with genetic sequences that you can access on the web.
 Many of these databases focus on a specific organism (*e.g.,* human immunodeficiency virus type 1) or genomic feature ([microsatellites](https://en.wikipedia.org/wiki/Microsatellite)).
-Changes are that for your research interest, there is already a database out there catering to your needs.
+Chances are that for your research interest, there is already a database out there catering to your needs.

 The following table is *not* a comprehensive listing of public sequence databases.
 (It's mostly a place for me to record ones that I've come across while preparing these course readings.)